-Looking specifically at Fairtrade International, the apparent aim is to raise the owners and workers of smaller farms and businesses in abject poverty to liveable wages and conditions.
-The system to achieve this involves a series of rules and guidelines that pertain to both the daily conditions, and the financial ramifications, for those workers who are most at risk of exploitation.
-By addressing environmental aspects like pesticide use and sustainable farming techniques, Fairtrade is attempting to clean the conditions that employees work in, thereby making their days safer and healthier.
-As for the financial angle, by cutting out many of the middlemen that the typical coffee bean traverses, as well as ensuring higher, fairer prices, the certification is designed to pull many from the bowels of poverty to a much higher standard of living.
+Looking specifically at Fairtrade International, the apparent aim is to raise the owners and workers of smaller farms and businesses in abject poverty to livable wages and conditions.
+The system to achieve this involves a series of rules and guidelines that pertain to both the overall health and the financial ramifications, for those workers who are most at risk of exploitation.
+Addressing environmental aspects like pesticide use and sustainable farming techniques, Fairtrade is attempting to clean the conditions that employees work in, thereby making their days safer and healthier.
+And by cutting out many of the middlemen that the typical coffee bean traverses, as well as ensuring higher, fairer prices, the certification should pull many from the bowels of poverty to a much higher standard of living.

 And it is not just the coffee bean that can achieve certification – there is a comprehensive list of the farmed products which are eligible, found on the Fairtrade International website, and it includes:

 - Nuts and honey